Skip to main content

 Repel, Don’t Swell

 Remember to wear insect repellent to protect your health.
 The CDC recommends using repellents with active ingredients such as DEET, Picaridin, IR3535, and Oil of Lemon Eucalyptus.
-It’s extremely important to wear insect repellent when you travel abroad as well, especially when visiting sub-tropical and tropical regions.
+It’s extremely important to wear insect repellent when traveling abroad, especially when visiting sub-tropical and tropical regions.

 May contain: advertisement, poster, sign, and symbol